WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

 In the order they should be completed:

-1. Staging API update procedure
+1. Staging API DB update procedure
    - This plan will describe a DAG which can be triggered to update the staging API database.
 2. Rapid iteration on ingestion server index configuration